oderahub/Add-to-Cart-mobil-App/README.md

 ```

 This App Adds items to the cart.
+it deletes each item by double clicking on the item

-Tools used  include HTML, CSS, javascript and Firebase.
+Tools used  include HTML, CSS, JavaScript and Firebase.